Back to The Counterfeit

 The present crisis makes these duties urgent.

 First, souls who have recognized the counterfeit must persevere.
 It is not enough to make one correct judgment and then drift into fatigue or cynicism.
+The counterfeit would be content to lose a soul to bitterness after it failed to keep him by deception.

 Second, they must make reparation.
 Public disorder in doctrine and worship should move the faithful to deeper prayer, adoration, , modesty, family discipline, and sacrificial love.